 let students know that they have a right to an advocate, and make sure advocates have institutional knowledge (policies, procedures, people) and can listen without prejudice to the student’s point of view.

-let students know that they may bring another support person with them (such as a friend or family member or homestay parent) during any stage of the process.
+let students know that they may bring another support person with them, such as a friend or family member or homestay parent, during any stage of the process.

 survey students, parents, staff to check comprehension of the complaints procedures and record results as evidence for self-review and update these procedures in response to feedback.